 Approximately 325 cardiac catheterizations are performed each year on patients with congenital heart disease, many of which are interventional procedures.
 Each trainee performs about 200 cardiac catheterizations, with increasing degrees of responsibility and the opportunity to be involved in interventional cases.

 With an annual congenital echo volume of more than 4,500 studies, fellows enjoy ample exposure to all aspects of congenital echocardiography, including transthoracic, transesophageal (including intraoperative) and fetal echocardiography.
 On average, a fellow completing the training program at Mayo is involved in well over 500 echocardiograms.

-During the three-year program the trainee assumes increasing responsibility in care of patients and supervision of junior fellows, pediatric residents, and medical student clerks.
+During the three-year program, the trainee assumes increasing responsibility in care of patients and supervision of junior fellows, pediatric residents and medical student clerks.
 The trainee is expected to complete one or more projects in clinical or cardiovascular laboratory research in collaboration with members of the faculty.
-Each trainee will have opportunity to provide training lectures for the pediatric residents and medical students, and will participate in the annual congenital echocardiography course at Mayo.
+Each trainee has opportunities to provide training lectures for pediatric residents and medical students as well as participate in the annual congenital echocardiography course at Mayo.

-Elective time is available for additional training in any of these areas, or related fields such as:
+Elective time is available for additional training in any of the rotation areas or in related fields, such as:

 - Transplantation medicine